-We tested the air flow of both robots and found that the Neato D7 was more powerful than the i7+.
+We tested the air flow of both robots and found that the Neato D7 was more powerful than the Roomba i7+.
 The i7+ only has one power setting which we measured at 17 CFM while the Neato D7, which has two power settings, actually has the same power as the Roomba i7+ in its low power mode, 17 CFM, but the Neato D7 jumps to 20 CFM in its high power mode.

-We should mention that either way those numbers are pretty high for robot vacuum and it showed in the pick up test we did.
+We should mention that either way those numbers are pretty high for robot vacuum, and it showed in the pickup test we did.
 They both were absolutely great with carpets, picking up everything we put down, from fine debris to pet hair to extra-large debris.
 We tested the Neato twice since it has two power settings and found that it did just as good in its low power mode with no noticeable difference.

 In practice, we found that there was no significant difference between the two.
 They both were very good and had terrific obstacle avoidance sensors and were very efficient in cleaning all of the areas of the house.
-The main difference was that because the Neato uses lasers instead of cameras, it doesn’t require the lights to be on in a room, like the Roomba does.
+The main difference was that because the Neato uses lasers instead of cameras, it doesn’t require the lights to be on in a room like the Roomba does.
 Also, the laser navigation of the Neato D7 does allow it to do some pretty cool things that the Roomba i7+ can’t do.
-But in general, I would say that as far as navigation is concerned, it was a tie and they were both extremely good.
+But in general, we would say that as far as navigation is concerned, it was a tie, and they were both extremely good.

 With battery life, the Neato D7 wins as it has two hours per charge on its low power setting and 75 minutes in its turbo mode, while the Roomba i7+ has only 75 minutes in its one power setting.
 Both of these robots will automatically return to the dock to recharge and will resume cleaning where they left off.

 Let’s start with the Roomba i7+ which has the clean base which is a large charging dock that has a bag inside that pairs with the dustbin on the robot whenever it docks.
 When it docks, a suction motor kicks in and it empties the dustbin into the bag.

-So the bottom line is that I think the Neato D7 is the better robot by itself.
+So the bottom line is that we think the Neato D7 is the better robot by itself.
 But it’s not that big of a difference as the Roomba i7+ is a fantastic robot in its own right.
 But they both have something that the other doesn’t that could make all the difference to you, whether it’s the Roomba’s clean base or the Neato’s no go lines.
-So I guess it depends on what’s more important in your situation.
+So we guess it depends on what’s more important in your situation.